Meet the team

 Leadership team

-Professor Liz Davis
+Professor Liz Davis MBBS, FRACP, PhD

 Head of Department, Endocrinology and Diabetes

 Professor Davis co-directs the Children’s Diabetes Centre at Telethon Kids Institute, an integrated Clinical and Research centre.
-Her particular research interest is clinical research which improves the lives of children with diabetes.
+Her research interest is clinical research which improves the lives of children with diabetes.
 She is a past president of the professional society, Australasian Paediatric Endocrine Group.
 Professor Davis is also a Clinical Professor at the University of Western Australia.

 Dr Jacqueline Curran

-BSc, MBChB, FRACP
+Dr Jacqueline Curran BSc, MBChB, FRACP

-Head of Service, Healthy Weight Service
+Clinical Lead of Healthy Weight Service

 Dr Craig Taplin

-Head of Service, Diabetes
+Clinical Lead of Diabetes

-Head of Service, Endocrinology
+Clinical Lead of Endocrinology

 Consultants